Bibliography of Napoleon

 For his life and a basic reading list see Napoleon I of France.

-Such list is far from exhaustive, a French specialist of Napoleon, Jean Tulard, estimating in 2014 that there are some 80,000 books written about him, a number which rises constantly.
+Such list is far from exhaustive, a French specialist of Napoleon, Jean Tulard, considered by his peers "the master of Napoleonic studies", estimating in 2014 that there are some 80 000 books written about him, a number which rises constantly.
+Napoleon is among the most written-about figures in history; Jean Tulard noted that more books have been written about him than days have passed since his death.